 The programme is taught in French with some courses in English and gives students a solid grounding in law, economics, history, political humanities, political science and sociology.

 - First Year, semester 2 (fr.)

-The Paris campus is also home to students on the dual degree programmes with Université Paris 1 Panthéon-Sorbonne (social sciences and applied mathematics), Université Paris Sorbonne, Paris IV (social sciences and humanities with a choice between literature, philosophy or history) and Université Pierre et Marie Curie, Paris VI (science and social sciences).
+The Paris campus is also home to students on the dual degree programmes with Université Paris 1 Panthéon-Sorbonne (social sciences and applied mathematics), Sorbonne Université (faculté de lettres) (social sciences and humanities with a choice between literature, philosophy or history) and Sorbonne Université (faculté des sciences et ingénierie) (science and social sciences).
 Students also have the opportunity of enrolling on a dual Bachelor of Arts and Sciences degree with the Institut de Physique du Globe de Paris, University of Paris.

 Students can study one of the fifteen languages taught on campus, while also taking English courses for students who do not have B2-level English.